 What is the benefit of sharing a house/apartment?

-Students who are in Santa Barbara for less than one year find our housing convenient because we include everything in the monthly price.
+Students who are in Santa Barbara for less than one year find our housing convenient because we include everything in the price.
 Students do not need to worry about paying utilities, buying furniture and kitchenware or setting up cable and Wifi.
 Additionally, sharing a household with other students from other countries is a great experience for most students and encourages English skills.
 For students staying for more than one year, it is a great way to start their Santa Barbara living with us while they look around and get acquainted with the city, their school and neighborhoods.

 What is the benefit of living with a host family?

 Living with a host family is a great way to experience local Santa Barbara.
 Host families are the typical American family who most likely work full time, enjoy dinnertime together, particpate in local events and will include students in as much as they want to be included.
 Students must practice their English skills while living with hosts and experience the culture of Santa Barbara first hand.